 - No minimum balance

-Sign up for a Tangerine TFSA Savings Account.
+Sign up for an EQ Bank TFSA Savings Account.

 motusbank is the online-only banking arm of Meridian Credit Union, one of the largest credit unions in Canada.
 Their TFSA savings account offers a high tax-free interest rate of 2.50%.